Sagarnandeshwar/Sagarnandeshwar/README.md

 ## Some Fun Facts
 - I love sky divings; Did four in Switzerland, Dubai, Hawaii and Toronto
-- I play guitar professionally
+- I play guitar
-- I play chess, my current rating is 900
+- I play chess, my current rating is 980

 <!--
 **Sagarnandeshwar/Sagarnandeshwar** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.